Incarceration rate (per 100,000 inhabitants)

 Number of releases

-Average length of detention (in months)
+Average length of imprisonment (in months)

-Evolution of the average length of detention
+Variation in the average length of imprisonment

 Pre-trial detention units are usually more overcrowded than prisons for sentenced inmates.

 The country has been condemned by an international court for its prison overcrowding

 Overcrowding has been an issue in Polish penitentiary units since 2000, when Lech Kaczyński became the Minister of Justice.
 His activity led to the tightening of criminal polices and, as a result, overpopulation in Polish prisons reached the level of 140%.
 In 2009, the ECtHR in cases of Orchowski v.
 Poland and Sikorski v.
 Poland pointed overcrowding as a systemic problem.
 Since then, Polish authorities have been making efforts to counteract this problem.
 After a few years of decrease, the rate of inmates in remand centres and prisons began to rise since 2015.